waltmen/Practical-Machine-Learning-WALTER/README.md

 PRACTICAL MACHINE LEARNING – Project Writeup
 Student:  James Walter

+NB: I am new to R and so could not master the R Markdown tool in time to submit this assignment.
+Hence, all my methodology and results are here.

 To complete this assignment I completed the following steps:
 Data Exploration
 •	I used excel, which I am the most familiar, to explore structure and nature of the data